sonic-pi-net/sonic-pi/etc/doc/cheatsheets/fx.md

   * :delay
     - doc: The time between echoes in seconds.
     - default: 0.4
-    - Not Modulatable
+    - Modulatable

   * :delay_slide
     - doc: Slide time in seconds between delay values
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :decay
     - doc: The time it takes for the echoes to fade away in seconds.
     - default: 8
-    - Not Modulatable
+    - Modulatable

   * :decay_slide
     - doc: Slide time in seconds between decay times
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :amp
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
 Higher amplitudes may be used, but won't make the sound louder, it will just reduce the quality of all the sounds currently being played.
     - default: 1
-    - Not Modulatable
+    - Modulatable